-Figure 1 illustrates these various layers.
+Figure 1 Software Layers of an Arm system illustrates these various layers.
+The Realm Security state incorporates the Realm and the Realm Management Monitor (RMM) [14].
 The Normal (Non-secure) world has the following privileged components:

-Rich OS kernels: Examples include Linux or Windows running in Non-secure EL1.
-When running under a hypervisor, the Rich OS kernels can be running as guests or hosts depending on the hypervisor model.

-Hypervisor: This component runs at Non-secure EL2.
+- Rich OS kernels: Examples include Linux or Windows running in Non-secure EL1.
+When running under a hypervisor, the Rich OS kernels can be running as guests or hosts depending on the hypervisor model. - Hypervisor: This component runs at Non-secure EL2.
 This component, when present and enabled, provides virtualization services to guests running Rich OS kernels.